This Lemon Pizzelle Recipe is one of my favorite all time Christmas cookies and it will become yours too!

 - pinch salt

-In a medium bowl lightly whisk together eggs, sugar, oil and lemon rind/oil until combined.
+- In a medium bowl lightly whisk together eggs, sugar, olive oil and lemon zest until combined.
 Stir in flour and salt.

-Cook ferratelle/pizzelle according to instruction supplied with your ferratelle/pizzelle iron.
+- Cook pizzelle according to instruction supplied with your pizzelle iron.

-Allow to cool and dust with icing sugar if desired.
+- Allow to cool and dust with powdered sugar if desired.
 Store in airtight container.